cloud-hypervisor/cloud-hypervisor/docs/fs.md

 __virtio-fs__, also known as __vhost-user-fs__ is a virtual device defined by the VIRTIO specification which allows any VMM to perform filesystem sharing.

+## Limitations

+Using __virtio-fs__ devices in combination snapshot/restore is currently not supported.

+The reason is that virtio-fs doesn't support migration.
+And more specifically, the virtiofsd daemon described below doesn't implement the migration mechanisms that are exposed by vhost-user.
+Only DPDK and SPDK (vhost-user-net and vhost-user-block respectively) implement the migration mechanism.

 ## Pre-requisites

 ### The daemon